ms609/ExploreInapplicable/README.md

 Comments and additional blocks were removed from the matrices to allow their easy parsing by different software packages, and the matrices placed in the `matrices` directory.

+Details of each matrix, including a full citation and interpretation details for each character, are provided in `r_dataset_details.Rmd`, [viewable here](https://cdn.rawgit.com/ms609/ExploreInapplicable/master/r_dataset_details.html).

 ## Annotating character types

 Original character lists were obtained for each matrix.
 For each matrix, a template annotation